Skip to main content

 Tried: Search the timeline for suspicious files by looking for recently modified system binaries with 'grep /bin timeline.txt'.

-Timestomping pushes the forged file to an impossibly old date, not a suspiciously recent one.
-Filtering for /bin entries by path shows dozens of legitimate system binaries that were all created around the same time, with no obvious outlier.
-The correct approach is to filter by date, not by path - the 1985 timestamp is the anomaly because it predates Linux itself, which immediately stands out when you sort or grep the timeline chronologically.
+Timestomping pushes the forged file to an impossibly old date, not a recent one.
+Filtering by path gives you dozens of legitimate binaries created around the same moment and no outlier at all.
+Filter by date instead: a 1985 timestamp predates Linux and stands out the moment the timeline is sorted.

 Tried: Use 'ls -la --full-time /mnt/bin/' after mounting the image to spot the unusual timestamp.